ThisIsJorgeLima/ThisIsJorgeLima.github.io/aboutme.md

 My goal is to share my failures and successes via blogging and interviewing successful data scientists, entrepreneurs, creative and business individuals via my podcast a month of Saturdays.

 Why do you ask such a different path?
-Well, I have a beautiful family that needs my support and has had my support over the years, and I want to position myself with a sound career, something I can grow and continue nurture my curiosity.
+Well, I have a beautiful family that needs my support and has had my support over the years, and I want to position myself with a sound career, something I can grow and continue nurturing my curiosity.

 Things are changing rapidly within this world, and it's powered through technology.
 At the time of writing this note alone, ```
 FANG companies represent 16.38% of the S&P 500 Index.
 Add in Microsoft and Apple it represents 21.38% ```